Wondering what DNS Record types we support and what they do? Find out below!

-Host Type (A): This host type is a basic host type and most commonly used.
-It simply points a hostname to an IP address.
+DNS Hostname (A): This record type is the default and the most commonly used.
+It simply points a hostname to an IPV4 address.
 This change has a TTL (Time To Live) of 60 seconds.
 This means it will take 60 seconds to be live.

 AAAA (IPV6): This record type is similar to an A record in that it points your hostname to an IP address, except in addition to pointing to an IPV4 it also points to an IPV6 address.
 TTL of 60 seconds

 DNS Hostname (Round Robin): This record type allows you to use a form of load-balancing.
 A Round Robin hostname will resolve to multiple servers or IP addresses, connections through your hostname will alternate between the IP addresses you’ve configured.
 With this feature you can point a hostname to 10 different IP addresses.
 If you’re configuring a round robin hostname with dynamic IP addresses you’ll have to use an individual instance of the DUC for each location.
 TTL of 60 seconds

 Note: This does not support failover.
 If one of your servers or IP addresses aren’t working it will not skip over that IP address, it will still resolve some connections to that IP.
 If you’re looking for failover support, please check out our Advanced Monitoring service.

 DNS Alias (CNAME): This record type will point your hostname to a specific target.
 This allows you to point example.no-ip.org to a different record such as cname.no-ip.org.
 Example.no-ip.org will then clone all records for cname.no-ip.org and example.no-ip.org will go to the same location as cname.no-ip.org.
 TTL of 60 seconds